 If you're wondering why period blood is so hard to get out of sheets, I asked an expert on your behalf.
 "Blood contains hemoglobin, which helps it to clot and seal wounds.
 This clotting ability also causes it to bind to fabrics," says James Porter, the facilities manager at Laundrapp, an app that picks up and delivers dry cleaning.
 "Furthermore, the stains on sheets/clothing can be made even harder to remove when left to dry or washed at high temperatures, although not impossible with the use of special solvents."

+Hence, the existential crisis occasioned by getting period blood on sheets or elsewhere.
 Of course, I eventually learned that getting some period blood in places where you didn't intend is just part of having a period.
 I also learned that my mother's preferred method of period stain removal — throw bleach at it until the stain is gone or the clothes are ruined, whichever happens first — wasn't the only way.
-But given that I had heard of so many different period stain removal methods through the years, why didn't I know the best way?
-Why do we, as a culture, have no single go-to period removal technique?
+But given that I had heard of so many different ways to get blood out of sheets and other fabrics through the years, why didn't I know the best way?
+Why do we, as a culture, have no single go-to period stain removal technique?
 There has to be one that stands out above the rest.
 I mean, we have hoverboards!
 We have self-driving cars!
 We put people on the moon and peanut butter inside crackers, yet we can't we figure out a single effective and scientifically sound way to save your underpants after you unexpectedly get a reminder of your ongoing biological fertility while at the gym?

 This question transformed from a theoretical anxiety about feminism and culture into an actual practical concern last week, after I accidentally got my period all over my sheets.
 I only own, like, two pairs of bed sheets, and I wasn't willing to sacrifice this one to the gods of inept bleaching.
 I can't just go around buying new bed sheets all the time!
 I'm not made out of gold, OK?